-Gokaraju Rangaraju Institute of Engineering & Technology - GR20 Regulations are given here under.
-These regulations govern all the Post Graduate programmes offered by various departments of Engineering with effect from the students admitted to the programmes in 2020-21 academic year.
+GR22 Regulations shall govern the above programmes offered by the Departments with effect from the students admitted to the programmes in 2022-23 academic year is given below

-- 1. Programme Offered: The Post Graduate programme offered by the department is M.Tech in VLSI, a two-year regular programme in that discipline. - 2.
-Medium of Instruction: The medium of instruction (including examinations and reports) is English. - 3.
-Admissions: Admission into the M.Tech Programme in any discipline shall be made subject to the eligibility and qualifications prescribed by the University from time to time.
-Admissions shall be made either on the basis of the merit rank obtained by the student in PGCET conducted by the APSCHE for M. Tech Programmes or on the basis of any other order of merit approved by the University, subject to reservations as prescribed by the Government from time to time.
+- 1. Medium of Instruction: The medium of instruction (including examinations and reports) is English. - 2.
+Admission: Admission into the M.Tech.
+Programme in any discipline shall be made subject to the eligibility and qualifications prescribed by the University from time to time.
+Admissions shall be made either on the basis of the merit rank obtained by the student in GATE, PGCET conducted by the APSCHE for M.Tech.
+Programmes or on the basis of any other order of merit approved by the University, subject to reservations as prescribed by the Government from time to time.

-4. Programme Pattern:
+3. Programme Pattern:

-- a) A student is introduced to "Choice Based Credit System (CBCS)" for which he/she has to register for the courses at the beginning of each semester as per the procedure. - b) Each Academic year of study is divided into two semesters. - c) Minimum number of instruction days in each semester is 90. - d) The total credits for the Programme is 68. - e) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - f) A student has a choice of registering for credits from the courses offered in the programme. - g) All the registered credits will be considered for the calculation of final CGPA. - 5.
-Award of M.Tech Degree: A student will be declared eligible for the award of the M. Tech Degreeif he/she fulfills the following academic requirements: - a) A student shall be declared eligible for the award of M.Tech degree, if he/she pursues the course of study and completes it successfully in not less than two academic years and not more than four academic years. - b) A Student, who fails to fulfill all the academic requirements for the award of the degree within four academic years from the date of admission, shall forfeit his/her seat in M.Tech course. - c) The Degree of M.Tech shall be conferred by Jawaharlal Nehru Technological University Hyderabad (JNTUH), Hyderabad, on the students who are admitted to the programme and fulfill all the requirements for the award of the degree.
+- a) Each Academic year of study is divided into two semesters. - b) Minimum number of instruction days in each semester is 90. - c) The total credits for the Programme are 68. - d) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - e) A student has a choice of registering for credits from the courses offered in the programme. - f) All the registered credits will be considered for the calculation of final CGPA. - g) Each Semester shall have 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
+Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) are taken as 'references' for the present set of Regulations.
+The terms 'SUBJECT' and 'COURSE' imply the same meaning here and refer to 'Theory Subject', or 'Lab Course', or 'Design/Drawing Subject', or 'Mini Project with Seminar', or 'Dissertation', as the case may be. - h) Course Classification: All courses offered for all undergraduate programmes in M.Tech. degree programmes are broadly classified as follows.

+S. No. Broad Course Classification Course Group/ Category Course Description 1 PC Professional Core Includes Core Courses related to the parent discipline/department/ branch of Engineering 2 PE Professional Elective Includes Elective Courses related to the parent discipline/ department/ branch of Engineering 3 OE Open Elective Elective Courses from other technical and/or emerging subjects 4 Audit Audit Courses Mandatory non creditable courses 5 PW Project Work/Dissertation Mini Project work, Dissertation Phase-I, II.

+- 4. Award of M.Tech.
+Degree: A student will be declared eligible for the award of the M.Tech.
+Degree if he/she fulfills the following academic requirements: - a) A student shall be declared eligible for the award of M.Tech. degree, if he/she pursues the course of study and completes it successfully

+- in not less than two academic years and not more than four academic years. - b) A Student, who fails to fulfill all the academic requirements for the award of the degree within four academic years from the date of admission, shall forfeit his/her seat in M.Tech. programme. - c) The Degree of M.Tech. shall be conferred by Jawaharlal Nehru Technological University Hyderabad (JNTUH), Hyderabad, on the students who are admitted to the programme and fulfilled all the requirements for the award of the degree.

-6. Attendance Requirements
+5. Attendance Requirements